Antoine Dubuclet: Early life

 Dubuclet was born in Iberville Parish near Baton Rouge.
-He was the son of Antoine Dubuclet Sr., and Marie Felecite Gray.
-Both were free blacks; his father was part owner of Cedar Grove, a successful sugar plantation, which he had inherited from his parents, Joseph Antoine Dubuclet and Rosie Belly.
-Upon his father's death, his mother moved to New Orleans with her younger children; Dubuclet took over his father's responsibilities and assisted in managing the plantation which held more than seventy slaves.
+He was the son of Antoine Dubuclet Sr. and Rosie Belly.
+Both were free Blacks; his father was part owner of Cedar Grove, a successful sugar plantation he inherited from his parents, Joseph Antoine Dubuclet and Marie Felecite Gray.
+Upon his father's death, his mother moved to New Orleans with her younger children; Dubuclet took over his father's responsibilities and assisted in managing the plantation and enslaving more than seventy people.
 In 1834, the plantation was divided between Dubuclet and his siblings.

 Family

-In the mid-1830s he met and married Claire Pollard, a wealthy free woman of color who owned a plantation and 44 slaves.
-This marriage lasted till her death in 1852.
-His successful management of both his and his wife's properties allowed him to acquire additional properties, which included a plantation on the west bank of the Mississippi upriver from New Orleans.
-By 1860, he owned more than one hundred slaves and was considered the wealthiest black slaveholder in Louisiana.
+In the mid-1830s, Dubuclet met and married Claire Pollard, a wealthy free woman of color who owned a plantation and enslaved 44 people.
+This marriage lasted till she died in 1852.
+Dubuclet's successful management of his and his wife's properties allowed him to acquire additional properties, including a plantation on the west bank of the Mississippi upriver from New Orleans.
+By 1860, he enslaved more than one hundred people and was considered the wealthiest Black enslaver in Louisiana.

 His first wife, Claire, died in 1852.
-They had nine children together, and sent them to France for their education.
+They had nine children together and sent them to France for their education.
 Several of his daughters remained there and married Frenchmen.
 Two of his sons received degrees in medicine.
 In the early 1860s, he remarried Mary Ann Walsh.
 They had three children.

 Later career

-The Civil War devastated the sugar industry in Louisiana and impoverished Dubuclet along with his fellow planters.
+The American Civil War devastated Louisiana's sugar industry and impoverished Dubuclet and his fellow planters.

 Political career

 In 1868, Dubuclet was nominated as the Republican candidate for state treasurer.
-Later that year, Dubuclet along with the entire Republican ticket won the election.
+Later that year, Dubuclet and the entire Republican ticket won the election.
 Dubuclet took financial charge of a bankrupt state.
-Dubuclet along with other members of the state administration were successful in reducing the state's debt.
+Dubuclet, along with other state administration members, successfully reduced the state's debt.
 He was joined in this work by two of his sons, who served as his clerks.
 Dubuclet was reelected both in 1870 and 1874.
-Dubuclet was the only office holder allowed to remain in office during the minor coup d'état, known as the Battle of Liberty Place that occurred in September 1874.
+Dubuclet was the only officeholder allowed to remain in office during the minor coup d'état, known as the Battle of Liberty Place that occurred in September 1874.
 Dubuclet survived an impeachment attempt in 1876 and did not seek reelection in 1878.